srikumarks/steller/README.md

 audio events just in time.
 These classes are all available under the namespace `org.anclab.steller`.

+Examples -

-(See [Gurur Brahma](http://sriku.org/demos/gurur/) for a fairly sophisticated example of using Steller to present a simple chant melody with precisely synchronized animations.)
+1. See [Gurur Brahma](http://sriku.org/demos/gurur/) for a fairly sophisticated example of using Steller to present a simple chant melody with precisely synchronized animations.
+2. [Tala Player](http://talakeeper.org/talas.html) is a free player for the various Carnatic tala patterns.
+The visualization and the sound are both expressed using a single steller composition.

 [Web Audio API]: https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html